d0aa29/Radiology-Center-v3/README.md

 > I contributed as part of the development team.

 ## My Contributions
-- Designed and implemented the database for all roles (Accountant, Assistant, Doctor, Patient).
+- Designed and implemented the database for this roles (Accountant, Assistant, Doctor, Patient).
-- Built all role-specific Windows Forms pages (front-end).
+- Built this role-specific Windows Forms pages (front-end).
 - Developed CRUD operations and connected front-end to the database (back-end).
-- Updated forms for Accountant, Assistant, Doctor, and Patient roles (commits: Dec 11–15, 2023).
+- Updated forms for Accountant, Assistant, Doctor, and Patient roles.

 ## Team
 ![Team Member 1](https://github.com/mrXrobot26/Radiology-Center-v3/assets/118698085/6b59bee1-9d7e-40ce-a906-f12705ff8b29)